wkumari/draft-vandergaast-edns-client-subnet/README.md

    option data and just needs to flood back responses that have no ECS option at all.

+Contavalli, et al.        Expires April 5, 2016                [Page 17]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

-   This type of attack could be detected in ongoing operations by marking whether the responding nameserver had previously been sending ECS option, and/or by taking note of an incoming flood of bogus
+   This type of attack could be detected in ongoing operations by marking whether the responding nameserver had previously been sending ECS option, and/or by taking note of an incoming flood of bogus responses and flagging the relevant query for re-resolution.

-Contavalli, et al.       Expires March 28, 2016                [Page 17]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

-   responses and flagging the relevant query for re-resolution.
 This is more complex than existing nameserver responses to spoof floods, and would also need to be sensitive to a nameserver legitimately stopping